Blyhz/learngit/readme.txt

-Git is a version control system.
+Git is a vsion control system. w hfhfh r

-hfhfhgf